harrisonde/mugin/README.md

 	5. Open your favorite flavor of web browser and navigate to 192.168.22.10

 ## Usage
+To get started, first create a user profile by choosing “Sign Up” from the landing page.
+Once on the signup page, complete the registration form by entering the required information.
+Upon successfull registration, allow access to the web camera and login to the application.
+If successful, a user profile view will render.

 ## Features
 	1. Image comparison
 	2. Image capture
 	3. Access to image and data from local storage
 	4. Custom applicaion routing

+## The “Black Box” demystified
+Mugin is simple client-side web application that allows a user to login using a email address and image.
+It is constructed with CSS3, HTML5, and JavaScript.

+###Authentication
+Mugin preforms two factor authentication using email addresses and images.
+The email addresses are analyzed by way of a case insensitive comparison.
+Images are analyzed for similarities and a difference score is computed.

+###Routing
+Mugin is a single page application where each route is lazy loaded.
+The resources required get complied after the route is resolved.

 ### Requriments
 	* [X] DOM element creation